 - Slider: The slider guides the stem while it moves.

-- The stem: The stem is connected to the switch.
+- Stem: The stem is connected to the switch and transforms the downward force of your fingers into motion.
 The shape of the stem also determines the type of keycap to be used.
-The stem transforms the downward force of your fingers into motion.

-- The spring: It returns the stem and the keycap to its initial position after a keypress.
+- Spring: It returns the stem and the keycap to its initial position after a keypress.
 The spring also determines the tension and the actuation force on a key.
 The stiffer a spring, the more force is needed to actuate a key.

-- The metal contact leaves: The metal contact leaves are responsible for actuating a key.
+- Metal contact leaves: The metal contact leaves are responsible for actuating a key.
 Their design may differ slightly in different switches, but they serve the same function.
 With the aid of the slider and the stem, these contact leaves touch and complete a circuit.